aduranil/django-channels-react-hooks-multiplayer/README.md

 ## Moves

 Post a selfie - move that gains 10 followers.
-But if someone leaves a mean comment when you post a selfie, you lose 5 followers
+But if someone leaves a mean comment when you post a selfie, you lose 5 followers.
+If two girls leave a mean comment, you lose 10 followers, and so on.

 Post a group selfie - if at least two people do a group photo, they both get 20 followers.
 But if someone leaves a sarcastic comment on their group photo, the girl who gets the sarcastic comment loses 15 followers.
 If you do a group selfie alone, its like a regular selfie.